palmerlab/behaviour_box/README.md

 `t_now(t_init)`
-: Returns the number of milliseconds since `t_init`. `t_init` is a global unsigned long.
+: Returns the number of milliseconds since `t_init`. `t_init` is a global
+    unsigned long.
 It takes the value of `millis()` at the start of a run;
     which in turn is the number of milliseconds since the Arduino was turned on.

 `senseLick(sensor)`
-: Returns true or false depending on the value of the lick sensor. `sensor` is a Boolean, because I only have implemented two lick sensors, which can be 0 or 1, for the left and right sensors respectively.
+: Returns true or false depending on the value of the lick sensor. `sensor`
+    is a Boolean, because I only have implemented two lick sensors, which can be 0 or 1, for the left and right sensors respectively.
 This function reads the value of the analog input defined by `lickSens[sensor]`.
 If this is greater than the threshold the function returns true, and sets the `lickRep[sensor]` pin to ON.

     In addition this function includes a line to set the speaker to be ON or OFF at random.
 This is how the auditory masking noise is produced.
-  A consequence of this
+    A consequence of this is that each state the controller gets in has a different timbre.
+The obvious solution is to use a PC speaker to go to `youtube>10 hours of white noise` instead of this tangled solution!

+`getSerialInput()`
+: Returns data from the serial port as a string. `while Serial.available()`

+`getSepIndex(string, sep)`
+: Returns the first index at which the character `sep` is found in `string`.
+    If no separator is present this function will return 0.

+    (Possible source of bugs, it would be better to uses -1 and to check that the output is valid on call!)

+`flutter(stim_pin, on, off)`
+: This function runs single square pulse on `stim_pin` which is high
+    for the duration `on`, defined in microseconds.
+The `off` value gives a delay in which the pin is in low state such that by stringing multiple of these together I can generate a square wave.

+`ActiveDelay(wait, break_on_lick = false, verbose = true)`
+: Returns true if a lick is detected in the period defined by `wait`. `wait` is
+    some time relative to the time that the trial started (`t_init`).

+    if `break_on_lick` is set true, this function will return before the end of the delay period.

+    TODO: It would be best to make the return value depend on whether or not an early break has happened!

+`preTrial(verbose = true)`
+: While the trial has not started
+    1. update the time
+    2. check for licks
+    4. trigger the recording by putting recTrig -> HIGH
+    5. flash the LED each second.

+`UpdateGlobals(input)`
+: This function parses an `input` string and uses it to set the value of global paramaters.
+If the input is of the form `variablename : value` `variablename` will be updated to be equal to `value`